Runnable/docs/repositories/byod/_posts/2016-12-13-using-your-own-dockerfiles.md

 Once the container is running, you can interact with the terminal or open its URL to view its web output.

 ![Terminal]({{ site.baseurl }}/images/dockerfiles_terminal.png)

+By default, you’ll also get new environments for branches of this repository when you push to GitHub.
+Pushes from other collaborators who have joined Runnable will also trigger new environments.